 Since Covid restrictions eased up, I’ve been travelling as much as I can and I have been reminded afresh how useful certain travel gadgets can be.
-In the last year, I’ve taken six solo trips, road-testing my gear across 15 countries, so I wanted to share the pieces of kit that I have valued the most as a solo traveller in 2022.
+In the last 2 years, I’ve taken eight solo trips, road-testing my gear across 15 countries, so I wanted to share the pieces of kit that I have valued the most as a solo traveller in 2023.

 If you travel with friends or a partner, you might be able to rely on them if you realise you need something you didn’t bring – you have a potential back-up.
 But when you’re travelling solo, you don’t have anyone else’s kit to borrow from, so you need to make sure you have everything you need.

 I’ve split the list of travel gadgets for solo travellers into categories and I’ve included links to Amazon.com if you want to get some for yourself.

 Disclosure: This article contains affiliate links.
 These are links to products or experiences I recommend and if you were to buy something after clicking on them, I might earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.

 These gadgets and gear are not useful only for solo travellers, but I definitely recommend them for solo travellers.

 These portable devices can act as a source of power for your phone (or other electronics), meaning you won’t be caught out with no battery.
 I always take at least one power bank with me, if not two.
 And I make a note the night before I travel to make sure they’re fully charged up before I hit the road.